 Rodger Levenson is Chairman, President and Chief Executive Officer of WSFS Financial Corporation and its primary subsidiary, WSFS Bank.

-An active member of the community, Rodger shares his experience and expertise to several not-for-profit and public-private organizations that promote economic development, affordable housing, access to quality education for children, and financial planning programs for low- and moderate-income communities.
-He serves on the Boards of Directors, including The Chamber of Commerce for Greater Philadelphia, Delaware State Chamber of Commerce.
+An active member of the Greater Delaware Valley community, Rodger lends his experience and expertise to several local not-for-profit and public-private organizations that promote economic development, affordable housing, access to quality education for children, and financial planning programs for low- and moderate-income communities.
+His community service spans memberships on several Boards of Directors, including The Chamber of Commerce for Greater Philadelphia, Delaware State Chamber of Commerce.
 He also serves as a member of the Delaware Business Roundtable and Children’s Hospital of Philadelphia (CHOP) Corporate Council.
 An Executive Board Member of The Wilmington Alliance, Rodger also champions the revitalization and economic growth of Wilmington, Del., where WSFS was founded and remains headquartered.
-Rodger was the Chairman of the Delaware Bankers Association and served its Board from 2011-2016.
-In 2015, he was appointed by the former Governor of Delaware, Jack Markell, to a three-year term on the Council of Banking which Rodger completed in full in 2018.
-Earlier in his career, he served on the Board of Philabundance, Greater Philadelphia’s Food Bank, and JEVS Human Services, a social service agency in Philadelphia.
+Rodger was the Chairman of the Delaware Bankers Association from 2014 to 2016 and served its Board from 2011-2016.
+He also served on the United Way of Delaware Board of Directors from 2009-2020.

-Rodger earned a Bachelor of Business Administration in Finance from Temple University and a Master of Business Administration from Drexel University.
+A Broomall, Pa.-native, Rodger earned a Master of Business Administration from Drexel University and a Bachelor of Business Administration in Finance from Temple University.
 He reinforced his leadership experiences with certifications from The Wharton School at the University of Pennsylvania, Center for Creative Leadership, and Harvard Business School.